Danzer's configuration revisited: Introduction

 \section{Introduction}

-There is a remarkable point-line configuration of type $(35_4)$, due to Ludwig Danzer, the first known geometric $(n_4)$ configuration with $n$ not divisible by 3, which he never published~\cite{Gru08, GR90}.
+There is a remarkable point-line configuration of type $(35_4)$, due to Ludwig Danzer, which he never published~\cite{Gru08, GR90}.
+It is the first known geometric $(n_4)$ configuration with $n$ not divisible by 3.
 It has many interesting combinatorial, geometric and graph-theoretic relationships, and our goal in this paper is to present and discuss some of them.
-To put this object into a proper historical context, we should go back to Arthur Cayley, 1846.
+To put this object into a proper historical context, we should go back to Cayley, 1846.
 Cayley has given the following construction for Desargues' $(10_3)$ configuration~\cite{Cox50}.
 Let $P_1,\dots,P_5$ be five points in projective 3-space in general position, i.e.\ such that no four of them lie in a common plane.
-Then the 10 lines $P_iP_j$ and the 10 planes $P_iP_jP_k$ form a line-plane configuration such that its intersection with a plane containing none of the points $P_i$ yields the point-line $(10_3)$ configuration of Desargues.
-(We note that the same construction is also used, without explicit mention of Cayley, by Levi in his book~\cite{Lev}.)
+Then the 10 lines $P_iP_j$ and the 10 planes $P_iP_jP_k$ form a line-plane configuration such that its intersection with a plain containing none of the points $P_i$ yields the point-line $(10_3)$ configuration of Desargues.
 Take now the dual construction.
 Instead of points, in this case we start from five planes in general position (i.e.\ no more than two planes meet in a line).
 Then every three of them meet in a point, and every two of them meet in a line, forming directly the $(10_3)$ point-line Desargues configuration.

 Danzer's construction is completely analogous.
 It uses seven 3-spaces in general position in the 4-dimensional projective space.
 They meet by fours and by threes in 35 points and 35 lines, respectively; hence we obtain a $(35_4)$ configuration.
 (By suitable projection it can be carried over to a corresponding planar configuration).